artfulrobot/mandrill/README.md

 ## Usage

+You'll need to have completed the installation (above) before you follow these steps.

+Open Mandrill's admin website in one tab, and in another open this extension's settings page **Administer » System Settings » Mandrill Extension Settings**

 ### Step 1: configure your webhooks at Mandrill

 Log in to Mandrill's website and find the Webhooks page.

-Create a webhook and configure it to respond to these events.
+Create a webhook using the URL provided on your CiviCRM Mandrill Extension Settings page, and configure it to respond to these events.

 - `hard_bounce` (e.g. mailbox does not exist)
 - `soft_bounce` (e.g. mailbox full)